 In 2012 Resende & Bernardes et al studied a cross sectional area of levator ani in 58 women with stage II pelvic organ prolapse and compared pelvic floor muscle training with hypopressive exercises.
 The women were put into 3 groups: normal pelvic floor exercises, hypopressive exercises, and a control group.
 Similar increases in the cross sectional area of levator ani produced with both pelvic floor exercises and hypopressive exercises were reported.
 Also, both types of exercise improved pelvic floor function, but adding hypopressives to pelvic floor exercises did not yield further improvement compared to pelvic floor exercise alone.

-My deductions from those two studies are that hypopressives could be a valuable tool for people who tend to over-flex their transverse abs, and if someone isn’t connecting to regular pelvic floor exercises and cues then hypos could improve their symptoms just as well.
-Basically, it’s another tool in my toolbox!
+My deductions from those two studies are that hypopressives are a valuable tool for people who tend to over-flex their transverse abs.
+Indeed, as I have added hypopressives to the Fit2B workout library and my in person training sessions, I have witness how, if someone isn’t connecting to regular pelvic floor exercises and cues then hypos truly improve their symptoms!

 Learning Hypopressive Poses

-That picture of me practicing my hypos at home in my mismatched pajamas just a week after official training will become my baseline photo.
-I will post another one in a few months once my rib range of motion improves and I’m better at holding a camera while remembering all the cues.
-This style of core training is currently really challenging for me, and maybe that’s why I’m enjoying it so much.
-It is taking my brain and body in a whole new direction, and I’m learning another set of words to express abdominal ability.
+That picture of me practicing my hypos at home in my mismatched pajamas just a week after official training became my baseline photo.
+This style of core training was initially really challenging for me, and maybe that’s why I’ve enjoyed it so much.
+It has taken my brain and body (as well as my clients’) in a whole new direction, and I’m learning another set of words to express abdominal ability.